MaplePHP/MaplePHP/docker/README.md

 ## Installation Steps

 ### 1. Prepare Docker Files
-Move the `Dockerfile` and `docker-compose.yml` files into the MaplePHP root directory for integration.
+Move the `Dockerfile` and `docker-compose.yml` files to the desired location for the web server installation.

 ### 2. Build and Launch
-In your terminal, navigate to the MaplePHP root directory where the Docker files were placed.
+In your terminal, navigate to where the Docker files were placed.
 Execute the command below to build and launch your Docker containers:

 ```sh
 docker-compose up -d